 The curriculum is delivered in year groups and children have the opportunity to participate in class, group, paired and individual activities.
 We strive to ensure our children experience variety in terms of teaching methods and curriculum delivery.
 This may include staff with different areas of expertise such as ICT skills assisting with some classes so that the children benefit from the expertise at our disposal.
 Members of the local community and beyond are invited into the school to share their knowledge of particular topics such as local history.
 These visits help to maintain our strong links with the community.
 They also help the children to make connections between learning in school and real life.
 The importance of meaningful learning experiences is strongly advocated within Doagh Primary School.

 Educational trips are organised for class groups to help to enrich the curriculum and broaden the educational experiences of the children.
-An annual residential trip is organised for the Year 6 and 7 children.
+An annual residential trip is organised for the Year 7 children.